-The Corporation leases land and property under long-term leases.
+The Corporation leases land and property (office facilities, prize centre retail space, warehouses and a casino complex) under long-term leases.

-Leases of office facilities, prize centre retail space and warehouses are typically fixed for periods of five to 10 years, and some have extension options exercisable by the Corporation for an additional one to five years after the end of the non-cancellable period.
 Extension options are included in the terms of the leases when the Corporation can reasonably expect to exercise that option.
 The lease payments comprise fixed and variable payments over the term of the lease.